jpgoldberg/jpg-website/content/post/signal/index.md

 It would be easy to pin the blame for this on Mike Waltz who somehow added JMG to the chat group.
-But however he managed to do that, it is the kind of mistake that can be made using such systems.
+But however he managed to do that, it is the kind of mistake that can easily be made when setting up a group chat.
 Signal does what it can within its limited power to help people avoid making such mistakes, but its power to do so is limited.
+All participants are listed in a Signal group chat, but it is up to users to go through that list.
+Signal does not force participants to verify other participants.

 As Steven Bellovin [wrote][SMBTurtles]